jwmiller5/Compliance/compliance/regulatory/offering-ISO-27018.md

 Yes.
 If compliance with ISO/IEC 27018 is important for your business and implementations deployed on any of Microsoft in-scope enterprise cloud services, you can use Microsoft's attestation of compliance with ISO/IEC 27018 with Microsoft's certification for ISO/IEC 27001 in your compliance assessment.

-However, you are responsible for engaging an assessor to evaluate your implementation for compliance, and for the controls and processes within your own organization.
+However, you're responsible for engaging an assessor to evaluate your implementation for compliance, and for the controls and processes within your own organization.

 ### Use Microsoft Purview Compliance Manager to assess your risk